lightlace/cpp-docs.de-de/docs/standard-library/operator-equality-sample-container.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: a82768750e6a7837bb81edd8a51847f83c294c20
+ms.sourcegitcommit: 5d026c375025b169d5db8445cbb52c0c917b2d8d
-ms.openlocfilehash: da93ea05069cece10b7190368997c4471aaf13bd
+ms.openlocfilehash: 0b0113b0fa570c85f086a35d5b98ff4c056d2ca2
 ms.contentlocale: de-de
-ms.lasthandoff: 04/04/2017
+ms.lasthandoff: 09/09/2017

 ---
-# <a name="operator-ltsample-containergt"></a>operator== (&lt;Sample Container&gt;)
+# <a name="operator-ltsample-containergt"></a>operator== (&lt;sample container&gt;)
 > [!NOTE]
->  Dieses Thema ist in der Dokumentation zu Visual C++ als nicht funktionierendes Beispiel für Container, die in der C++-Standardbibliothek verwendet werden, aufgeführt.
-Weitere Informationen finden Sie unter [C++-Standardbibliothekcontainer](../standard-library/stl-containers.md).
+>  This topic is in the Visual C++ documentation as a nonfunctional example of containers used in the C++ Standard Library.
+For more information, see [C++ Standard Library Containers](../standard-library/stl-containers.md).

- Überlädt `operator==`, um zwei Objekte der Vorlagenklasse [Container](../standard-library/sample-container-class.md) zu vergleichen.
+ Overloads `operator==` to compare two objects of template class [Container](../standard-library/sample-container-class.md).

 ## <a name="syntax"></a>Syntax